cvljubet/mlops_course_repo/03-orchestration/notes1.md

 Effective operationalization enables organizations to move beyond experimentation and drive tangible value from ML at scale, powering intelligent applications that personalize the customer experience and creates real business value.

+# How Mage helps MLOps
+## 1. Data preparation
+Mage offers features to build, run, and manage data pipelines for data transformation and integration, including pipeline orchestration, notebook environments, data integrations, and streaming pipelines for real-time data.

+## 2. Training and deployment
+Mage helps prepare data, train machine learning models, and deploy them with accessible API endpoints.

+## 3. Standardize complex processes
+Mage simplifies MLOps by providing a unified platform for data pipelining, model development, deployment, versioning, CI/CD, and maintenance, allowing developers to focus on model creation while improving efficiency and collaboration.

+# Running Mage on Windows with Docker-Compose